kaistomics/cnnGWAS/README.md

 rs3131969       chr1    754182  A       G       1.20540840742781
 ```

 * All coordinates are based on hg19 (GRCh37).
-Raw GWAS summary statistics files can include different information; in most cases, z-score can be calculated from the given information.
+* Raw GWAS summary statistics files can include different information; in most cases, z-score can be calculated from the given information.

 #### Input file name:
 * We recommend simple file prefix, preferably disease name (e.g. SLE), **always** followed by ".txt" extension.
-* Underbar "_" **must not** be included inside a file prefix(e.g. PSY_AUT_dis.txt), since it will cause string processing error.
+* Underbar "_" **must not** be included inside a file prefix (e.g. PSY_AUT_dis.txt; not allowed), since it will cause string processing error.
 * Example file names: "SLE.txt", "MDD2019.txt"

 ## 1. Imputation of association p-value using ImpG-summary

 > Following command executes the imputation process.
-Multiple summary statistics file can be given as a input (e.g. bash RUN.sh FILE1.txt FILE2.txt FILE3.txt).
+Multiple summary statistics file can be given as an input (e.g. bash RUN.sh FILE1.txt FILE2.txt FILE3.txt).

 ```
 cd 01_RunImpG